startups.md

 Trade-offs

-Higher tiers for analytics/custom.
+Higher tiers required for advanced analytics and customization.

-Copper - Google Workspace native
+9. Copper - Google Workspace native

 Strengths